Understanding Your Pathology Report: Breast Cancer

 Histological Grade

 The histological grade is reported using the "Bloom Richardson Scale" or "Nottingham Score.”
 It is a combination of nuclear grade, mitotic rate, and tubule formation, which describe what the tumor cells look like under a microscope.
 Histological grade predicts how aggressive the tumor cells are.
-This scoring system is detailed and often does not affect treatment decisions, so it is not especially useful for treatment options.
-However, you will see it on the report and may be interested in what it means.
-In general, high grade tumors are more likely to recur (come back) when compared to low grade tumors.
+This scoring system is detailed and often does not affect treatment decisions.
+However, you will see it on your report and may want to know what it means.
+In general, high grade tumors are more likely to recur (come back) compared to low grade tumors.

 • Nuclear Grade: A score is given from 1 to 3, based on what the nucleus of the cancer cells looks like compared to normal cells.
 In nuclear grade 1, the nucleus of the cancer cells looks more like normal cells, while in nuclear grade 3, it looks the least like normal cells.